 The green light in The Great Gatsby.
 Harry's scar in Harry Potter.
 In narratives, symbols are what readers hold onto long after the story is over.
 Symbolism is what readers gravitate to.

-Conflict motivates characters, effects the plot, and ultimately dictates the theme of a narrative.
+Conflict motivates characters, affects the plot, and ultimately dictates the theme of a narrative.
 What is the defining conflict in your story?
 What conflict inspired a poem?